 Deferred tax assets are recognized for all deductible temporary differences, carry forward of tax losses and unused tax credits, insofar as it is probable that a taxable profit will be available, or when a current tax liability exists, to make use of those deductible temporary differences, tax loss carry forwards and unused tax credits, except where the deferred tax asset associated with the deductible temporary difference is generated by initial recognition of an asset or liability in a transaction which is not a business combination, and which, at the transaction date, does not impact earnings, tax income or loss.

 Income

-Revenues are earned primarily from the Company's investments and include treasury management income earned from selling options to buy or sell cryptocurrencies net of the cost to purchase options to buy or sell cryptocurrencies, interest and dividend income.
+Revenues are earned primarily from the Company's investments and include interest and dividend income.
 The Company also earns lease income from its intangible assets (IP addresses).